evkx/evkx.github.io/content/models/audi/e-tron/e-tron_55/_index.md

 The Audi e-tron 55 offers driving automation on level 1 or 2, depending on the equipment level.

-With the   level 1 system, you get the  driving automation features.
+With the   level 1 system, you get the following driving automation features.
 - Cruise control.
 - Automatic parallel parking. (optional)